A successful staycation is within reach!

 You can rediscover your surroundings

-How many times have you heard about an incredible lookout that's only a stone's throw away?
-Québec is home to a wide variety of terrains—you might be surprised by the natural gems in your area!
+How many times have you heard about an incredible lookout or gorgeous beach that's only a stone's throw away?
+Quebec is home to a wide variety of terrains, from the Laurentian Mountains and Gaspé Peninsula forests to the secret beaches bordering the St. Lawrence River.
+You might be surprised by the natural gems in your area.
 Already familiar with the local landscape?
-View it with fresh eyes and really take it in.
-Staycations are a great way to get away from it all and clear your head, all in your own backyard.
+Try looking at it with fresh eyes.

-Whether by choice or due to COVID-19, vacationing at home is an affordable way to break free from your daily routine and create lasting memories with your loved ones.
-So, when are you booking some time off?
+In short, vacationing at home is an affordable way to break free from your daily routine and create lasting memories.
+So, what are you waiting for?
+It's time to plan your staycation!